 Relax in a city centre bar or restaurant

-Norwich is up there with the very best historic cities in Britain.
-There are plenty of heritage buildings and streets, that are given a modern twist with a state-of-the-art media centre and its 2 shopping malls.
+Norwich is up there with the very best of the heritage cities in Britain.
+There are plenty of historic buildings and streets, that are given a modern twist with a state-of-the-art media centre and its 2 shopping malls.
 A great place for a weekend city break or day-trip.